 Literary Landscapes

-Paintings exploring printed text as an enviroment (project statement below)
+Paintings exploring printed text as an environment (project statement below)

 Literary Landscape Cover Series